Proton Holdings: History

 On 21 August 2020, it was announced that the Proton Saga will be exported to Kenya, most built under CKDs shipped to Simba Corp.

-It was announced on 13 November 2020 that Proton vehicles will be sold in Nepal by Jagadamba Mortors.
+It was announced on 13 November 2020 that Proton vehicles will be sold in Nepal by Jagadamba Motors.
 The company will formally launch retail operations by January 2021.
+Proton previously had a presence in Nepal.

 On 28 April 2022, an agreement was signed for Proton to re-enter the South African auto market.
 On 31 May 2022, Proton announced shipments of Proton X50s, X70s and Sagas in an effort to resume a presence in South Africa with CMH Group as the official distributor.
 In 2015, Proton left South Africa due to bad market conditions.

+Proton announced in May 2023 that they have entered Mozambique in partnership with local automobile distributor Entreposto.
+In March 2024, Proton has a partnership with ANSA Motors to market/distribute Proton vehicles in Trinidad & Tobago with the X50 and X90 being marketed.

+On 13 November 2024, Proton announced the opening of a CKD plant in Egypt owned by Ezz Elarab Elsewedy Automotive Factories (ESAF), the third one overseas after Kenya and Pakistan.

 Future

 The United Kingdom has been a key export market for Proton since the late 1980s.
 However, by the late 2000s, British Proton sales had declined considerably as a result of ageing models and depleting stock.
 In 2013, Proton Cars UK had attempted to relaunch the brand with four all-new models.
 However, the relaunch was instead postponed indefinitely in view of more stringent European Union emissions and safety regulations.
+It was announced on 7 August 2024 that Proton wil return to the UK "later this decade".
+This plan was also mentioned again, alongside a planned return to Australia and New Zealand.
+Proton was formerly seen in New Zealand in the 1980s.

 Proton is currently developing a range of all-new petrol engines in collaboration with Ricardo and Lotus Engineering.
 The engines will feature more advanced technology such as direct injection, cylinder deactivation and stop-start idling, and will meet the highest Euro 6c emissions regulations.
 On 18 January 2016, Proton fired up a prototype in a live broadcast from Ricardo's facility in Shoreham, England.
 Mass production of the all-new Proton engines will commence in late 2017.

 Additionally, Proton has announced their partnership with LG Electronics in the development of autonomous safety technology.
 In September 2014, Proton previewed an Iriz prototype with LG's Advanced Drive Assistance System (ADAS).
 With the LG ADAS implementation, new autonomous safety features like Autonomous Emergency Braking (AEB), Forward Collision Warning (FCW), Adaptive Cruise Control (ACC), Cross Traffic Assist (CTA), Lane Departure Warning (LDW), Traffic Sign Recognition (TSR) and High Beam Assist (HBA) can be incorporated into Proton's future offerings.
 The inclusion of autonomous safety features has become a necessary prerequisite for a full 5-Star Euro NCAP and ANCAP rating.